 The Vulnerable Adult Act (VAA), Minnesota Statute 626.557, was passed in 1980 and establishes state policy for the protection of vulnerable adults and Minnesota’s adult protection system.
-While the VAA has been updated a few times since its passing in 1980, including 1995 when MN §626.5572 added definitions of terms in the VAA and 2013 when a Central Entry Point (CEP) for all adult maltreatment reports in Minnesota was approved, the VAA has not been substantially reviewed in nearly 40 years.
+While the VAA has been updated a number of times since its passing in 1980, including 1995 when MN §626.5572 added definitions of terms in the VAA, 2009 when changes were made to improve investigation coordination and criminal consequences for financial exploitation, and 2013 when a Central Entry Point (CEP) for all adult maltreatment reports in Minnesota was approved, the VAA has not been substantially reviewed in nearly 40 years regarding the service response for vulnerable adults.

 The VAA outlines adult protection in the state of Minnesota and determines agencies responsible for investigations and adult protection services.
 Depending on the allegation and circumstances of a suspected maltreatment report, an investigation can be assigned to APS, Department of Human Services Licensing Division, or the Department of Health.
 However, direct services to protect vulnerable adults is only done by APS workers in Minnesota.